AMERICANS WITH DISABILITIES ACT NOTICE

 First Things First strives to make its website accessible for people with disabilities.
 If you have comments, suggestions or questions about the accessibility of this website, please let us know by email at IT@firstthingsfirst.org or call 602.771.5100.

 Services, Programs & Activities

 This Complaint Procedure is established to meet the requirements of the Americans with Disabilities Act of 1990 (“ADA”).
 It may be used by anyone who wishes to file a complaint alleging discrimination on the basis of disability in the provision of services, activities, programs, or benefits by First Things First.
-(First Things First’s EO Complaint Policy governs employment-related complaints of disability discrimination for state employees.)
+(First Things First’s Non-Discrimination: Equal Opportunity Policy Statement and Complaint Procedure governs employment-related complaints of disability discrimination for state employees.)

 A complaint should be in writing and contain information about the alleged discrimination such as name, address, and phone number of the complainant and location, date, and description of the problem.
 Alternative means of filing complaints, such as personal interviews or a tape recording of the complaint, will be made available for persons with disabilities upon request.

 The complaint should be submitted by the complainant or the person’s designee as soon as possible but no later than 60 calendar days after the alleged violation via email to ADACoordinator@azdoa.gov or by US mail to:

 Phoenix, AZ 85007

 The State ADA Coordinator may also be reached at 602.542.3711.